 My approach stems from the understanding that every student is an individual, with a unique perspective.
 I try to meet students at their level of understanding and encourage progress in a positive way.
 I foster the highest level of musicianship and technical skill, always attempting to instill sensitivity and utmost respect for music and art.
 Students learn that sound body mechanics sets the stage for learning good technique, which helps prevent injury and allows for broader exploration of artistry in playing.
 Taking this path to learn helps to develop awareness, assimilate the instrument with the body in a natural way, and lead to a deeper connection with both the instrument and the music.

 Learn life skills through learning music!
 Studies have shown that learning instrumental music stimulates brain activity significantly more than many other subjects, including sports.
 It helps developing brains learn abstract concepts.
 It helps mature brains maintain or even regain abilities that can decline with age.
 It helps strengthen our memory recall, both short-term and long-term.
 Just as importantly, music connects us with each other, as music is a language we all understand.
 The more we study and learn, the more interesting and enriching it becomes.

 I offer lessons in violin and/or piano, with some students studying both instruments simultaneously.
 Although the methods I use are independent for each instrument, I am able to tailor a unique experience for each student with no conflicting advice between the instruments.
 I often accompany students on either instrument as well, supplying early and constant exposure to playing chamber music, crucial to developing a well-rounded music experience.

 Depending on the distance, I can travel to your home or another location for the lessons.
-Home-schooled children, collegiate students, the self-employed or those with flexible schedules may opt for lessons earlier in the day.
+Home-schooled children, collegiate students, the self-employed, retirees or those with flexible schedules may opt for lessons earlier in the day.